MetalHexx/TeensyROM-CLI/README.md

 #### Additional Notes
 - The Linux and Mac releases are untested.
 So if you try them and they don't work, please let me know and we can make it happen.
 - If you need help, seek out hExx on the [TeensyROM Discord Server](https://discord.com/invite/ubSAb74S5U)
+- Target Chipsynth Version: v1.006
+- Untested with other versions.
+- Untested with other versions.